MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 ## Configuring the connector schema and operations

 12. Configure the schema.
-The connector supports the following list of object types:
+The connector supports the following list of object types when used with the Graph v1.0 endpoint:

 -   User